 QUESTION:

 The purpose of this study was to determine the effect of visual distraction on speech perception when listening to a spectrally-degraded audio signal, whether through a CI or vocoded speech.
-In order to further expose the effect of CI users’ experience relying on temporal cues, two additional factors were employed, the accent of the target talker (perturbation of temporal cues) and the addition of a secondary task (increase in listening effort).
+In order to further expose the effect of CI users’ experience relying on temporal cues, two additional factors were employed: the accent of the target talker (perturbation of temporal cues) and the addition of a secondary task (increase in listening effort).

-The hypotheses tested were that 1.
-Visual distraction adversely affects listenerslimited to spectrally-degraded speech, such as through a CI,
+The hypotheses tested were that:

+1. Visual distraction adversely affects listeners who are limited to spectrally-degraded speech, such as through a CI,

 2. This effect is greater when speech is presented with a foreign accent or a secondary task is added, and

-3. CI listeners will perform better than their NH peers, even with the age- and auditory-only-performance-matching.
-This difference may be due to their practice with the spectral distortion of the CI device and withswitching attention between auditory and visual inputs.
+3. CI listeners perform better than their NH peers, even with the age- and auditory-only-performance-matching.
+This difference may be due to their practice with the spectral distortion of the CI device and presumably with experience in switching attention between auditory and visual inputs.

 METHOD: